-- (3) The conditions referred to in subsection (2)(b) are - (a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug trafficking or from criminal conduct, as the case may be; and
+- (3) The conditions referred to in subsection (2)(b) are - (a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug dealing or from criminal conduct, as the case may be; and

-(b) that the conditions in section 30(4)(b) and (c) or 31(3)(b) and (c) are fulfilled in relation to any material on the premises.
+- (b) that the conditions in section 30(4)(b) and (c) or 31(3)(b) and (c) are fulfilled in relation to any material on the premises. - (4) The conditions referred to in subsection (2)(c) are - (a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug dealing or from criminal conduct, as the case may be; and

-- (4) The conditions referred to in subsection (2)(c) are - (a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug trafficking or from criminal conduct, as the case may be; and - (b) that there are reasonable grounds for suspecting that there is on the premises material relating to the specified person or to drug trafficking or criminal conduct, as the case may be, which is likely to be of substantial value (whether by itself or together with other material) to the investigation for the purpose of which the application is made, but that the material cannot at the time of the application be particularised.
+[Act 21 of 2014 wef 01/09/2014] - (b) that there are reasonable grounds for suspecting that there is on the premises material relating to the specified person or to drug dealing or criminal conduct, as the case may be, which is likely to be of substantial value (whether by itself or together with other material) to the investigation for the purpose of which the application is made, but that the material cannot at the time of the application be particularised.